Test in a live environment

 The Factory Pattern in C# is a structural approach that belongs to the category of design patterns.
 Factory method design pattern in C# is aimed at solving problems related to creating objects without specifying the exact creator class of the object that will be created.

-Essentially, factory pattern deals with object creation by delegating it to a specific class, known as the factory class.
+Essentially, the factory pattern deals with object creation by delegating it to a specific class, known as the factory class.
 This enables a system to be more flexible and easier to manage, especially when introducing new types of objects, as the factory class handles the object creation process, reducing the dependency on the concrete classes.
 Let's dive into how the factory method pattern, a creational design pattern in C# can be implemented and used.
-We'll explore the IronPDF library later.
+We'll explore the IronPDF PDF Generation Library later.

 The core idea behind the factory method pattern is to define a common interface for creating objects while allowing subclasses to change the type of objects they create.
 This pattern involves a few key components: abstract factory pattern, creational design patterns, factory design pattern, existing code, basic factory pattern, abstract factory patterns, real-world examples, concrete product, related or dependent objects, and concrete class.